How you can support NCSAM

 The Internet is a critical resource to today’s higher education community.
 As a college administrator, you can play an essential role in ensuring your students, faculty and staff stay safe and secure online.
 A great place to start is by participating in National Cyber Security Awareness Month each October.
 Whether you are able to show your support for just one day or every day this October, consider the following ways you can make a difference to raise cybersecurity awareness.

-- Email the college/university president, the dean of students, academic deans, and other school administrators about National Cyber Security Awareness Month and encourage them to integrate messages about “our shared responsibility” in maintaining cybersecurity in their written communications, blogs, and presentations to students, faculty members, and other college/university personnel during October.
-(For more resources, visit http://www.staysafeonline.org/ncsam/about/.)
+- Email other school administrators and student leaders about National Cyber Security Awareness Month.
+Encourage them to integrate messages about “Our Shared Responsibility” in maintaining cybersecurity in their written communications and presentations to campus audiences during October.
+Find more information about NCSAM.

-- Schedule a meeting with your director of security or chief of your campus police department to discuss ways you can partner on strengthening the cybersecurity of your campus.
+- Schedule a meeting with security personnel or campus police to discuss ways you can partner on strengthening cybersecurity on campus.
 Include cybersecurity as an agenda item in an upcoming staff or faculty meeting.

-- Ask the board of trustees to pass a formal proclamation in support of National Cyber Security Awareness Month, observed nationwide in October 2012.
+- Ask the board of trustees to pass a formal proclamation in support of National Cyber Security Awareness Month, observed nationwide each October.

-- Develop and implement a campus-wide policy to notify students, faculty, and staff in the event of an online data breach.
-(For guidelines, visit www.debix.com/workbook/index.php.)
+- Develop and implement a campus-wide policy to notify students, faculty and staff in the event of an online data breach.